johannschwabe/ASEv3/README.md

 ## Running the application

 You need to have the current version of Docker and MySQL installed on your machine.
-You can install MySQL on mac using homebrew: ``brew install mysql``.
+You can install MySQL on macOS using homebrew: ``brew install mysql``.

 Make sure Docker is running.